-- Payment in full is due by the Saturday prior to a term start date. - Students utilizing an approved payment plan should have their payment plan set up by the Saturday prior to the term start date.
+- Payment in full is due by the Saturday prior to a term start date. - Students utilizing a payment plan should have their payment plan set up by the Saturday prior to the term start date.
 Payment plan options include weekly, bi-weekly, monthly, and full payment.

 Outstanding balances must be paid in full, or an approved payment plan set up prior to the last day of the Add/Drop period to avoid an institutional drop from all enrolled courses.
-When utilizing an approved payment plan, payments must successfully process in order for the payment plan to remain in place.
-If there are any declined payments or payments returned for insufficient funds, the payment plan may be cancelled.
-If the payment plan is cancelled, the outstanding balance will need to be paid in full before being allowed to proceed with taking courses.